User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 What is user behavior analytics?

-In essence, UBA helps you understand users the same way you would in an offline setting.
+In essence, analyzing user behavior helps you understand users the same way you would in an offline setting.
 For instance, if you run a brick-and-mortar store, you can set up cameras to record how customers enter the mall and interact with your products.

 Your on-site staffers will also notice some of these customer behaviors by just observing.